Osman Hamdi Bey: Career

 Two portraits by Osman Hamdi Bey of his second wife Marie, who later took the name Naile Hanım.
 The name of his first wife was also Marie, and both of them were French.
 From his first wife Marie, whom he met in Paris, he had two daughters named Fatma and Hayriye.
 From his second wife Marie (Naile Hanım), whom he met in Vienna, he had three daughters named Melek, Leyla and Nazlı, and one son named Edhem.

 Osman Hamdi exhibited three paintings at the 1867 Paris Exposition Universelle.
 None seem to have survived today, but their titles were Repose of the Gypsies, Black Sea Soldier Lying in Wait, and Death of the Soldier.

 An important step in his career was his assignment as the director of the Imperial Museum (Müze-i Hümayun) in 1881.
 He used his position as museum director to develop the museum and rewrite the antiquities laws and to create nationally sponsored archaeological expeditions.
 Osman Hamdi focused on building relationships with international institutions, notably the University of Pennsylvania, from which he received an honorary degree in 1894.
 In 1902, he painted the excavation of Nippur as a gift to the University of Pennsylvania Museum.
+He also received a diploma by the Archaeological Society of Athens in 1890.

 In 1882, he instituted and became director of the Academy of Fine Arts, which provided Ottomans with training in aesthetics and artistic techniques without leaving the empire.
-In 1884, he oversaw the promulgation of a Regulation prohibiting historical artifacts from being smuggled abroad (Asar-ı Atîka Nizamnamesi), a giant step in constituting a legal framework of preservation of the antiquities.
+In 1884, he oversaw the promulgation of a law prohibiting historical artifacts from being smuggled abroad (Asar-ı Atîka Nizamnamesi) and claimed exclusive state rights over artifacts, a giant step in constituting a legal framework of preservation of the antiquities in the Ottoman Empire.
+Osman was influenced by the 1834 Greek law on antiquities, which was also highly restrictive.
 Representatives or middlemen of 19th-century European Powers routinely smuggled artifacts with historical value from within the boundaries of the Ottoman Empire (which then comprised the geographies of ancient Greek and Mesopotamian civilizations, among others), often resorting to shadily obtained licenses or bribes, to enrich museums in European capitals.

 He conducted the first scientific based archaeological researches done by a Turkish team.
 His digs included sites as varied as the Commagene tomb-sanctuary in Nemrut Dağı in southeastern Anatolia (a top tourist's venue in Turkey and a UNESCO World Heritage Site today, within the Adıyaman Province), the Hekate sanctuary in Lagina in southwestern Anatolia (much less visited, and within the Muğla Province today), and Sidon in Lebanon.
 The sarcophagi he discovered in Sidon (including the one known as the Alexander Sarcophagus, although this sarcophagus is thought to contain the remains of either Abdalonymus, King of Sidon; or Mazaeus, a Persian noble who was also the governor of Babylon) are considered among the worldwide jewels of archaeological findings.
 To lodge these, he started building what is today the Istanbul Archaeology Museum in 1881.
 The museum officially opened in 1891 under his directorship.